ayushsingh-1/HelloRedis/README.md

 Introduction to Redis Key-Value Store DB

-## Final Project Created for Data Mining course.
+## Final Project Created for Data Warehousing course.

 Final Presentation is in the Redis_Final_Draft.zip folder.